Infection Prevention and Control Officer

 The course’s 23 hours of training include online lectures, case studies and interactive components taught by subject matter experts who have real life experience working in long term/post-acute care.
 It addresses both clinical and organizational systems, processes and cultural aspects of infection prevention and control that are fundamental to effectively leading and administering a successful Infection Prevention & Control program.
 Upon successful completion of this program, participants will receive certificates including 23 ANCC contact hours.

 Even though nursing facilities are not required to have a designated “Infection Preventionist” until November 2019, nursing facilities are already being held accountable to more expansive infection prevention and control federal regulations that went into effect on November 28, 2016.
-Those requirements will be expanded even further, beginning November 28, 2017, to require that every nursing facility develop and implement an antibiotic stewardship program.
+Those requirements were expanded even further, beginning November 28, 2017, to require that every nursing facility develop and implement an antibiotic stewardship program.
 This new requirement should be conducted with oversight from specially trained healthcare professionals.
 Surveyors nationwide are being trained this summer to survey for the expanded infection prevention & control and antibiotic stewardship requirements.
 The new requirements will be an important part of future survey success and the time to prepare is now!

 Does IPCO meet CMS requirements?